An easy Madeira cake recipe made in a loaf tin! A simple and classic British bake that's perfect with a cup of tea.

 Four: Pour the batter into your prepared 2lb loaf tin and bake for 55 minutes - 1 hour, or until a skewer comes out clean.
 Allow the cake to cool for 15 minutes before running a knife around the edge of the tin and removing it to a wire rack.

-- If your batter seems a bit dry (it should be a smooth thick cake batter), add a splash of milk.
+- If your batter feels too dry (it should resemble a smooth, thick cake batter), add a splash of milk to achieve the right consistency.

-- Use the correct size loaf tin (2lb/900g) to ensure the batter doesn't overflow.
+- Make sure to use the correct size loaf tin (2lb/900g) to prevent the batter from overflowing during baking.

-- Line the tin (with baking paper or nonstick parchment paper) and grease the sides with butter to ensure you can remove it from the tin easily at the end of cooking.
-Or use loaf tin liners to save time!
+- Line your loaf tin with baking paper or nonstick parchment, and grease the sides with butter to ensure the cake can be easily removed after baking.
+Alternatively, use loaf tin liners for added convenience.

-- Due to the dense texture, Madeira cakes are popular wedding and birthday cakes because they keep well and can be easily carved into different shapes.
+- Due to its dense texture, Madeira cake is a popular choice for wedding and birthday cakes as it keeps well and can be easily carved into various shapes.

 🍴 Serving suggestions